seanhellier/covid-trak/readme.md

 ## Built With

 * [Elemental-UI]    (http://elemental-ui.com/) - The CSS framework used for the skin
-* [Javascript]      (https://www.javascript.com/) - Used for responsive navbar operation
+* [Javascript]      (https://www.javascript.com/) - Used for functionality
 * [React]           (https://reactjs.org/) - Used for functionality
 *

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/seanhellier/slh_portfolio/blob/master/contributing.md) for details on my code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/seanhellier/covid-trak/blob/master/contributing.md) for details on my code of conduct, and the process for submitting pull requests.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+[SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors